If this is a return visit, please reload to see latest additions. Raven Rose Cottage

 Welcome to our cottage, a guilty pleasure, if you will.
 As you may know, from poking around our main index, we read a lot, and a lot of different things.
 While the main section of our site concerns history, classic English literature, modern literature, Medieval, Renaissance art and history, mythology, etc, this section will house... well, everything else we dabble in, and are obsessed with, most notably American Literature of the 1800s and early 1900s, as well as modern Romance literature, and of course, Jane Austen.
 (A strange combination, I know.
 Bear with me.)

-This section is new, and will be an on and off endeavor.
+This section will be an on and off endeavor.
 For now, it's a bit sparse; but we do hope you enjoy what we have for you.

 Looking for our webrings?
 Please click here